Abandoned Villages of the Diarizos Valley: 1)

 No candles flicker faint with light,

-Now we wait in silent keep,
+Now we wait in muted keep,

 A village wrapped in endless sleep.